waterloomatt/fortnine/README.md

 The online application is accessible at http://fortnine.mattskelton.ca/

 To bring the application up locally, open your terminal and enter the following commands.
-You must have Docker installed to continue,
+You must have Docker and Git installed to continue,

 ```
 # clone the repository,